internetdrew/portfolio-v3/src/pages/blog/building-testing-otp-ui-component-react-typescript.md

 ### Handling User Input and Progressing Input Focus

 Next, we want to do a few things when it comes to user input.
-Although we are sending a numeric code, we should never assume that the user will always abide by this constaint.
+Although we are sending a numeric code, we should never assume that the user will always abide by this constraint.

-To protect against input that is not a number, we can leverage an onInput callback function:
+To protect against input that is not a number, we can leverage an `onInput` callback function:

 ```typescript
 const handleInput = (e: React.FormEvent<HTMLInputElement>, index: number) => {